 Measurement

-The objective concept of timely access has been measured in the Canadian Community Health Survey (CCHS).
-Respondents are asked:
+Both objective and subjective aspects of timely access are measured in the Canadian Community Health Survey (CCHS).

 Would you say: